 Classroom Observations: Pre-service teachers will be formally observed in the field at least six times throughout the semester.
+To facilitate the virtual observations, students will need to submit documentation from the district to allow for video observation.
 A mentor teacher will informally observe the pre-service teacher and offer feedback daily, however, the mentor will also do a formal observation with written evaluation and feedback once in the first eight weeks of the semester and once in the second eight weeks.
 A university supervisor will observe the pre-service teacher at least four times in the field and may require additional observations depending on the pre-service teacher's progress.
 For each observation, the pre-service teacher will upload a lesson plan to Taskstream 48 hours in advance of the observation.
 After the observation, the pre-service teacher will meet with their supervisor to discuss the observation and the supervisor will upload a complete OFS observation form to Taskstream.
 These observations are scored but do not affect the pre-service teacher's grade for the internship.
 Rather, the score for observations is used to inform the students score on the CPAST rubric.
 A full description of field observation is provided on pages 36-37 in the OFS Handbook.